Monterey to San Francisco: Pacific Coast Highway Roadtrip Guide

 Seacliff State Beach & Aptos Pier

-Aptos Pier and Seacliff State Beach are a spot that you want to experience.
+Aptos Pier and Seacliff State Beach is a spot that you want to experience.
 At the end of the pier is a massive cement ship that was an amusement park decades ago and now is just sitting there sunk in the water.
-I love this type of stuff, and it is a great place for photography.
+I love this type of stuff, and it is an excellent place for photography.
 Read about Seacliff State Beach here.

 Santa Cruz Mystery Spot

 One of Santa Cruz’s most famous places, the Mystery Spot is a gimmicky place that people love.
-I recommend going with an open mind and just having fun as it is silly but a well worth the $5.
+I recommend going with an open mind and just having fun as it is silly but well worth the cost.
 Read about the Mystery Spot here.

-For lunch, I recommend stopping at Burger which is a trendy eatery in Santa Cruz with an insane amount of sandwich and burger options.
+For lunch, I recommend stopping at Burger, which is a trendy eatery in Santa Cruz with an insane amount of sandwich and burger options.
 All the food numbers feature headshots of celebrities, and the entire spot has art all over the walls.
-It’s unique, and it has great food.
+It’s unique, and it has excellent food.
 You can also look at my other Santa Cruz food options here as well.